 Tamara shares her quest to change the world one act at a time in A Passion for Kindness, Her stories demonstrate what can happen when we make kindness a lifestyle.

 Each day, on my Twitter feed, Roman Nowak serves up daily reminders and examples of kindness.
 Roman teaches in Rockland, Ontario, and describes himself as “a student success leader, agent of transformation, and avid learner.”

 Roman’s daily tweets inspire me to continue building and nurturing my own kindness lifestyle.
 He teaches me about the power of kindness and encourages me to press on.

-These are only two examples.
-I know there are many others.
+Tamara and Rowan represent only two of many others making this world a better place.
+Our communities abound with kindness seekers and spreaders.
 But Tamara and Rowan are special, at least to me.
-They are classroom teachers.
-They model kindness to children and adults every day.
+As educators, they model kindness to children and adults every day.

 Think about that.